pauljickling/notes/devops/vagrant.md

 `vagrant provision` Provisions virtual server resources as defined in your Vagrantfile (for example, running an Ansible playbook).

 `vagrant global-status` provides the state of all active Vagrant environments in the currently running system

+## Using Vagrant VMs with Ansible

+When learning how to use Ansible, Vagrant is a nice solution for wanting to test out deploying configurations to multiple servers without having to actually spin up multiple cloud resources that could potentially cost you money.
+However sometimes when trying to run your Ansible playbook there will be problems with trying to make a SSH connection to your VMs even if you specify the variables in your inventory file.
+In those instances you may need to set the environmental variable `ANSIBLE_HOST_KEY_CHECKING=False` before running the playbook.